Load Cell Simulator Calibration Requirements to Calibrate my Digital Indicator: Is it Worth it? (ISO 376 and ASTM E74)

 3. The load cell simulator shall provide at least one point for every 20 % interval throughout the range.
 (Interesting tidbit here as the standard says five points, though the simulator likely needs to have the low force point and an additional 5 points to cover up to capacity or higher for a total of six points throughout the range)

 4. Section 8.
-Calculation and Analysis of Data of the ASTM E74 standard provides guidance to determine the standard deviation Type A uncertainty component for calibration of the simulator.
+Calculation and Analysis of Data of the ASTM E74 standard provides guidance to determine the standard deviation Type A uncertainty component for calibration of the indicator.

 Okay, so the benefits might still outweigh the additional headache of using a simulator and being able to separate one's load cells from the indicator or decouple the system.